1/ Christopher Polk // Getty Images

 26/ Jesse Grant // Getty Images

 Born in New Jersey to actor Kirk Douglas, Michael Douglas is arguably best known for his role as ruthless businessman Gordon Gekko in 1987’s “Wall Street.”
 The performance won Douglas his one and only Best Actor Oscar, though he did win a previous Oscar in 1976 for producing “One Flew Over the Cuckoo’s Nest”.
-Douglas shares his birth year with Danny DeVito, and they also have a shared history—the two starred in films like “Romancing the Stone” and “War of the Roses,” and they were also roommates at NYC acting school.
+Douglas shares his birth year with Danny DeVito, and they also have a shared history—the two starred in films like “Romancing the Stone” and “War of the Roses,” and they were also roommates at acting school in New York City.

 Other notable actors: Michael Douglas, Danny DeVito